Skip to main content

 A current challenge of STEM education is the substantial underrepresentation of white female scientists and scientists of color across STEM fields, which limits the potential for innovation and excellence in scientific research.
 To address this problem, SED researchers study variables that predict persistence of students within the STEM pipeline, factors that impact achievement by students in STEM courses, and the development of science identity.

 In addition to pursuing fundamental STEM education research, Harvard and Smithsonian educators translate these findings into practice by developing innovative science programs, curricula, interactive media, and technology-based tools for STEM learning.
+For example, we developed a college-level course about astrosociology—examining the multiple interconnections between humanity and the cosmos—which has been taught in the Harvard Astronomy Department since 2017 (ASTRON 5 Astrosociology) and has become highly popular among students.
+The course covers a wide variety of topics, from the ancient beginnings of astronomy to potential contact with aliens, and emphasizes student-centered pedagogy.
+This WHITE PAPER reports on an NSF-sponsored conference about broadening the astrosociology curriculum to include diverse cultural perspectives.
 These research-based resources are used by educational audiences in the United States and around the world.
 The significance of SED’s work has been recognized in the form of grants from the National Science Foundation, NASA, and the National Institutes of Health.

 Students working at the CFA